Tena-rin/Kintsugi-Splitter/README.md

 ## Vision

-Kintain Breaks is part of a larger initiative to create a **sustainable digital archive**
+Kintsugi Splitter is part of a larger initiative to create a **sustainable digital archive**
 that honors Japanese craftsmanship and spreads its values—including resilience, repair,
 and imperfect beauty—to a global audience.